Fantastic artwork surrounds us.

 The Son of Man (Renee Magritte, 1964)

-Magritte considered The Son of Man to be a self-portrait.
-The apple purposefully only partially hides the face, and Magritte was trying to showcase that humanity can become obsessed with trying to see the hidden things that might be right outside of our views.
+Magritte considered The Son of Man a self-portrait.
+The apple purposefully only partially hides the face, and Magritte was trying to showcase that humanity can become obsessed with trying to see the hidden things that might be right outside our view.

 The Son of Man is currently in a private collection